Herbavoss/nxt/README.txt

 when upgrading the software, you can safely overwrite nxt-default.properties with the updated file from the new package, while your customizations remain safe in the nxt.properties file.

+How to contribute?

+There are many ways to contribute to Nxt.
+Here are some examples:

+ * create pull requests
+ * review pull requests
+ * review existing code
+ * create issues (aka feature ideas, bug reports, documentation etc.)
+ * answer issues

 Technical details: